310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/ryuseitai_album_trip.md

 {% bubble Midori norsmile %}
 “…Shinobu-kun talked about ninjas just a while back, didn’t he…”

-“But ‘Suisei HALATION’ is also a song packed with all of Morisawa-senpai’s ‘likes’, right?”
+“But ‘Suisei HALATION’ is also a song packed with all of Morisawa-senpai’s ‘likes’, right?”[^2]
 {% endbubble %}

 {% bubble Chiaki grin %}
 “Mhm!
-A showdown with a space kaijuu gets me extremely excited!”
+A showdown with a space kaijuu gets me extremely excited every time!”
 {% endbubble %}

 {% bubble Chiaki smug %}